d-coder111/The-Wizards-Sorting-Hat/Code_of_conduct.md

 ## Reporting Violations

-If you experience or witness behavior that violates this Code of Conduct, please report it by contacting the project leaders at **email**.
+If you experience or witness behavior that violates this Code of Conduct, please report it by contacting the project leaders at **divy777888@gmail.com**.
 All complaints will be reviewed promptly and confidentially.
 The community leaders are committed to ensuring a safe and positive environment and will take appropriate action to address any issues.

 ## Consequences of Unacceptable Behavior